-- You do not have to do so many finger sticks. - You may not have physical feelings that let you know if you are too low or too high.
-The CGM can help you identify low or high glucose even if you do not have any symptoms. - It is a tool that you and your diabetes care team can use to help lower your A1C and keep your glucose in your target range.
+- You do not have to do so many finger sticks. - It is a tool that you and your diabetes care team can use to help lower your A1C and keep your glucose in your target range. - You can use the CGM at different levels.
+You can use it for just glucose level readings all the way to adjusting your insulin base on glucose patterns.